brennier/quicktex/README.md

 For more ideas about what to include your dictionary, please take a look at the default dictionaries in `ftplugin/tex/default_keywords.vim`.
 It is highly recommended that you make your own custom dictionaries, as the default dictionaries may change without warning.

-For more information, read the documentation using `:help quicktex`, create a bug report, or contact me via e-mail.
+For more information, read the full documentation using `:help quicktex`.